Shockwave (comics): Publication history

-Shockwave's first appearance was in Master of Kung Fu #42 (July 1976), and he was created by Tom Sutton, Doug Moench and Paul Gulacy.
+Shockwave first appeared in Master of Kung Fu #42 (July 1976), and he was created by Tom Sutton, Doug Moench and Paul Gulacy.

 Fictional character biography

 Lancaster Sneed was born in Newcastle-on-Tyne, England, and is the nephew of Sir Denis Nayland Smith.
 Before becoming an intelligence agent for the British agency MI-6, he was a carnival performer.
 After he stole an experimental exoskeleton, he became the professional criminal and mercenary known as Shockwave.
 He conspired to kill his uncle and Black Jack Tarr, and first battled Shang-Chi.
 He was revealed as Smith's nephew and was defeated by Shang Chi.

-He apparently returned later, and Shang Chi thought he was fighting the real Shockwave but was in fact it was a robot duplicate being controlled by Doctor Doom.
+He apparently returned later, and Shang-Chi thought he was fighting the real Shockwave but was in fact it was a robot duplicate controlled by Doctor Doom.
 The real Shockwave was later brainwashed by MI-6, and attacked his uncle, and battled Clive Reston and Shang-Chi.
 Alongside Brynocki, Shockwave battled Shang Chi and Leiko Wu on Mordillo Island.
 When Brynocki turns against him, Shockwave battled Brynocki and his robots alongside Shang Chi, Leiko Wu, and Black Jack Tarr.

 Alongside Zaran and Razor Fist, Shockwave later attacked the West Coast Avengers on behalf of the S.H.I.E.L.D.
 Deltoids, but was defeated by Iron Man and escaped.
 Shockwave attended the A.I.M.
 Weapons Exposition, and battled Captain America alongside the other costumed criminals there.

 As Shockwave he has been a member of the Oriental Expediters and the Golden Dagger Sect.
 He has been the ally of many masterminds and criminals including Fah Lo Suee, Tarrant/Griswold, and Fu Manchu.

 The second Crimson Cowl recruited Shockwave to join her incarnation of the Masters of Evil.

-He was later involved in a R.A.I.D terror plot in London, only to be foiled by Union Jack.

-During the height of the "Civil War" storyline, he was captured by Heroes for Hire.
-Lancaster has been identified as one of the 142 registered superheroes who have registered as part of the Fifty State Initiative.
+During the "Civil War" storyline, Shockwave is captured by Heroes for Hire.
+He is one of the 142 registered superheroes who have registered as part of the Fifty State Initiative.

-Someone that looks like Shockwave was among the members of Hood's Crime Syndicate.
-He was defeated by the New Avengers, but he escaped from jail.